HOW WE ARE KEEPING OUR YMCA COMMUNITY SAFE

 -When using the wellness center, members will be asked to wipe down equipment before and after use with provided EPA-approved disinfectant.

--Virtual fitness classes and personal training sessions will continue.
+-Personal training sessions will continue.
 Members interested in learning more about these opportunities should speak to a member of our Wellness team or click here.

 LET'S WORK TOGETHER